 Most of the field parameter data fell within instrument detection limits.
-For these parameters, either Excel or a statistical package such as Minitab (State College, PA) or Systat (Chicago, IL) were used to statistically analyze data using either parametric or non-parametric techniques.
-For non-parametric procedures, the Mood's Median Test was often employed this year rather than Kruskal-Wallis, because, while the Mood tests is powerful in terms of detecting change, it is more robust towards outliers, and there are many valid outliers in this data set.
+For these parameters, a statistical package such as Minitab (State College, PA) or Systat (Chicago, IL) were used to statistically analyze data using traditional either parametric or non-parametric techniques.
+For non-parametric procedures, the Mood's Median Test has been more employed in recent years rather than Kruskal-Wallis, because, while the Kruskall-Wallis test may be more powerful in terms of detecting change, the Mood Median test is more robust towards outliers, and there are many valid outliers in this data set.
 Substitution can be employed if the number of non-detects or "censored" data is relatively low (<15 % of the data; Helsel 2006, pers. comm. in Parsons 2009.).
 However, when the number of non-detects exceeds 15 % of the data, more sophisticated analytical techniques should be used that take advantage of the information provided even if values fall below (or even above) MDL (Helsel 2005).
-Most of the nutrient and pathogen data showed varying proportions of non-detect data, with some of the most problematic in terms of high numbers of non-detect values being the total ammonia and total dissolved phosphates data.
-For parameters that had moderate to large number of values that fell either below or above the reporting limit, summary statistics were calculated using statistical methodologies commonly employed in other fields such as the medical and biotechnology industries that fit a distribution to observed values using Maximum Likelihood Estimates (MLE) or other parametric or non-parametric equivalents and then extrapolate a collection of values above and below the reporting limit for use in estimations (Helsel 2005).
+Most of the nutrient and pathogen data showed varying proportions of non-detect data, with some of the most problematic in terms of high numbers of non-detect values being the total ammonia, total dissolved phosphates, and total phosphorous data.
+For parameters that had moderate to large number of values that fell either below or above the reporting limit, summary statistics were calculated using statistical methodologies commonly employed in other fields such as the medical and biotechnology industries that fit a distribution to observed values using Maximum Likelihood Estimates (MLE), Kaplan-Meier Survival Analysis, or other parametric or non-parametric equivalents and then extrapolate a collection of values above and below the reporting limit for use in estimations (Helsel 2005).

-Changes Following Restoration - Year Two: Results and Discussion
+Changes Following Restoration - Year Three: Results and Discussion